 Underwater Intention Recognition using Head Motion and Throat Vibration for Supernumerary Robotic Assistance

 Yuqin Guo, Rongzheng Zhang, Wanghongjie Qiu, Harry Asada, Fang Wan, Chaoyang Song: Underwater Intention Recognition using Head Motion and Throat Vibration for Supernumerary Robotic Assistance.
-IEEE International Conference on Automation Science and Engineering (CASE), Auckland, New Zealand, 2023.
+IEEE International Conference on Automation Science and Engineering (CASE2023), Auckland, New Zealand, 2023.

 Abstract